ai-gorithm-js/Freestpace/README.md

 Task 3:

-Build them into virtual houses and try to convince the people that actually lives in the real actual houses some form of reward for displaying their property.
+Build them into virtual houses and give it to the people that lives in the real actual houses for free because every open source is free resource.

+with the mwebs, build customized functions such as taking someone's restaurant orders taking your phone call for with, just watch black mirror.

 Task 4:

 Reach 1 dencillion bits free virtual space and build the entire montreal online.

+Task 5:

+extrapolate the tasks above into 5000 tasks